LKummer/break/doc/content/guide/getting-started.md

 }
 ```

-Break contains only Sass mixins, meaning no useless code is added to the bundle.
+Break only provides Sass mixins so the output only contains what you use.

-To learn about all the avaiable mixins,
+To learn about all mixins available in Break
 [see the mixins guide]({{< ref "mixins.md" >}}).